This page has been established to answer some of the most common questions we receive from parents.

 The bus driver wouldn’t let me on the bus to talk to them.
 Why?

 A parent should never enter the school bus without the direct written consent of the school district superintendent.
 Any issues or complaints should be directed to the transportation director or their designee.
 The school bus is a safe zone for students and only those with proper authorization will be allowed.
 Attempts to enter or delay the school bus will cause other students to wait longer and may even put them in danger.
 The school bus is an extension of the classroom and all rules of the school apply on the school bus as well.

 My child has an I.E.P. but transportation is not being provided.
 Why is this?

 A student who has an I.E.P. does not automatically receive transportation unless the I.E.P. team deems it necessary and writes it into their related services.
 If transportation is not included on the I.E.P. your child will not be provided special accommodations and will be transported as other regular education students in your district.

-Are school bus drivers required to receive CPR certification training?
+Are school bus drivers required to be CPR certified?

-No. Drivers receive basic first aid training, but are not required to receive CPR certification training.
-Some districts do provide the training to their drivers.
+No. Drivers receive basic first aid training and CPR training but are not required to be certified.